-- Make a good assessment and inspect the genitalia to identify the problem; - possible need for surgical opening. - Otherwise, refer the woman to a gynaecologist for further management.
+- Make a good assessment and inspect the genitalia to identify the problem; - If infertility is the result of failure to penetrate, counsel the woman and her partner on the possible need for surgical opening. - Otherwise, refer the woman to a gynaecologist for further management.